pixeli99/dLLM-RL/data/readme.md

 ## Preprocess the SFT data

-RL data can be used directly, but you should preprocess the SFT data `demon_openr1math` first by `preprocess.ipynb`.
+RL data can be used directly, but you should preprocess the SFT data (such like `demon_openr1math`, rl data is not needed) first by `preprocess_sft.ipynb`.